Comedians in Cars Getting Coffee

-Comedians in Cars Getting Coffee is an American talk-show web series directed and hosted by comedian Jerry Seinfeld.
-The series premiered on digital network Crackle on July 19, 2012.
+Comedians in Cars Getting Coffee is an American television talk show directed and hosted by comedian Jerry Seinfeld.
+The series premiered on digital network Crackle on July 19, 2012, and has since run on Netflix.
 As of May 2015, it had been streamed nearly 100 million times.
 The series moved to Netflix in 2018 for the debut of its tenth season.
 Its eleventh season premiered on July 19, 2019.
 Seinfeld has since indicated that he may be done working on the series.

-Episodes feature Seinfeld introducing a vintage car selected for a guest comedian, followed by a drive to a café or restaurant where they drink coffee.
+Episodes feature Seinfeld introducing a vintage car selected for a guest comedian, followed by a drive to a café or restaurant where they drink coffee and often eat a meal.
 Episodes diverge from the format spontaneously, from making unplanned stops to interacting with members of the public.

 Production

 History

-Seinfeld has stated that the roots of the concept traced to a DVD extra he made for his 2002 documentary Comedian along with a later trip he made after purchasing an old VW Beetle in New Mexico, subsequently filming the return trip to the east coast with a friend.
-Later, describing the birth of the series, Seinfeld said the series birth was "an experiment"—as "kind of a guess."
+Seinfeld said that the roots of the concept traced to a DVD extra he made for his 2002 documentary Comedian along with a later trip he made after purchasing an old VW Beetle in New Mexico, subsequently filming the return trip to the east coast with a friend.
+Later, describing the birth of the series, Seinfeld said the series birth was "an experiment"—as "kind of a guess".

-Prior to the development of the series, Seinfeld was told by leading social network advisers, including those at Facebook and Yahoo, that a show length exceeding five minutes had little chance of success on the web.
-Howard Schultz, coffee magnate and Chairman of Starbucks, turned down the opportunity to sponsor the show.
+Before the series was developed, Seinfeld was told by leading social network advisers including those at Facebook and Yahoo, that a show length exceeding five minutes had little chance of success on the web.
+Howard Schultz, coffee magnate and chairman of Starbucks, turned down the opportunity to sponsor the show.
 Acura eventually sponsored the show, giving Seinfeld creative license with creating commercials and product placements.

 The series premiered on Crackle on July 19, 2012.
 As of May 2015, it had been streamed nearly 100 million times.
 In January 2017, it was announced that the series would migrate to Netflix starting with the show's tenth season.
 The first nine seasons became available to stream on Netflix in January 2018.
 Excluded are the Super Bowl promotional episode with Jason Alexander and Wayne Knight reprising their respective roles of George Costanza and Newman from Seinfeld, a series of promotional videos featuring Michael Richards as fictional Crackle president Dick Corcoran and a spin-off series Single Shot (2014–2016), which compiled footage from various episodes to focus on a more narrow subject.

 The series' eleventh season premiered on July 19, 2019.
-After hinting in mid-2020 that he may be done working on the series, Seinfeld stated in late 2021 that "I think I'm going to put that volume on the shelf."
+After hinting in mid-2020 that he may be done working on the series, Seinfeld said in late 2021, "I think I'm going to put that volume on the shelf."
 He elaborated that "It was a lot of fun and I got to meet ... a lot of those people who I had not met.
 We're friends now."
 The first episode filmed and last episode released feature Barry Marder and the same 1966 Porsche 356.